bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 ### MVP 2, Testing

-- Using `codegrade_mvp.test.js` as inspiration, write a few tests inside `frontend/components/App.test.js`:
+- Using `codegrade_mvp.test.js` as inspiration, write 5 tests inside `frontend/components/App.test.js`:
   - From inside the test file, import a component of your choosing, either `AppClass.js` or `AppFunctional.js`.
-  - Test that emails over 100 characters long result in a particular server error on the screen.
+  - Test that the visible texts in headings, buttons, links... render on the screen.
-  - Inspect the API with Postman to see what this error actually is.
+  - Test that typing on the input results in its value changing to the entered text.

 ### Stretch Goals

 - Extract some of the stateful logic into a custom hook at the top of `AppFunctional.js`.
-- Build a stateless component responsible for rendering the markup in the stateful components, so it does not have to be repeated.
+- Build a stateless component responsible for rendering the markup in the stateful components, so this markup does not have to appear twice.
 - Do not break your MVP by pushing broken stretch goals.
-You must keep your tests passing at 100%.
+You must keep your tests passing at 100%❗

 ### Important Notes

 - Design the state of the app before opening your editor.
 You might need fewer pieces of state than you think!
+- Booleans can be represented as 1/0, true/false, "on"/"off".
+In similar way, many types of data structures could represent the grid.
-- Find the simplest data structure that describes effectively the state of the grid.
+- Try to find the simplest data structure that describes effectively the state of the grid at any point in time.
+- If the state that drives the grid is simple, it will be easier to update it as the user moves around.
 - "Product" works hard designing the messages: we must reproduce them faithfully, down to the last comma.
 - If you start with Functional, don't switch to Class-Based until Functional is passing all its tests (and vice versa).
 - If the direction of the `y` axis surprises you, know that elements in HTML also have their origin of coordinates on their top-left corner.